PlanningSupportSystems/AIMM/README.md

-# Analysis of Information in Morphology and Morphospace
+# AIMM - Analysis of Information in Morphology and Morphospace